zenno-astronautics/metalang99/README.md

 Macrolop allows you to create and use embedded [domain-specific languages] in pure C, via the preprocessor.

-Everything you see happens at compile-time.

 [domain-specific languages]: https://en.wikipedia.org/wiki/Domain-specific_language

 ## Highlights
  - C99-compliant.
- - `#include <macrolop.h>` is everything you need.
+ - Everything you see happens at compile-time.
+ - Everything you need is `#include <macrolop.h>`.
  - No dependencies.
 Even the standard library.
  - Precise [documentation](https://hirrolot.github.io/macrolop/).
  - [Specification](spec/spec.pdf) with formally defined syntax and semantics.